selspa/MediaOrganiser/README.md

 Contains some style, very basic one, for the Media Organiser.
 It also contains the style for jquery.multiselect.css that I used to display a multiselect list of files with checkboxes

+**docs/**
+Contains the PDF with the project specs and the word document with my analysis, design and tests

 **js/**
 Contains jquery.multiselect.js that I used to display a multiselect list of files with checkboxes

 **uploads/**
 Simply needed as in the code is used as file path to upload files